-Polhemus' FASTRAK® system has been used for many different studies in science.
-For some studies conducted in China, FASTRAK® is used as a digitizer to study agriculture, specifically the study of plant growth under different climate and soil conditions.
+The Polhemus FASTRAK® system was used as a digitizer for studies conducted in China to study agriculture, specifically the study of plant growth under different climate and soil conditions.

 Study #1: Corn Growth